Downtown Development Authority

 - Councilwoman Winifred Riddle

-- Matthew Friday, Cheboygan Area Chamber of Commerce Executive Director
+- Scott Herceg, Cheboygan Area Chamber of Commerce Executive Director

 Past DDA projects include renovation and parking improvements throughout the downtown area and providing property improvement incentives.
 At times the DDA has purchased properties within the district to insure a viable thriving business community and will consider continuing to do so as the need arises.
 Project highlights: